Finite generators for countable group actions in the Borel and Baire category settings: The nonexistence of non-meager weakly wandering sets

-The following corollary shows the failure of the analogue of the Hajian-Kakutani-It\^{o} theorem in the context of Baire category as well as gives a negative answer to Question \ref{EHN's question}. \begin{cor} There exists a generically ergodic Polish $\Z$-space $Y$ (namely an invariant dense $G_{\dt}$ subset of the odometer space) with the following properties: \begin{enumerate}[(i)] \item there does not exist an invariant Borel probability measure on $Y$;
+The following corollary shows the failure of the analogue of the Hajian--Kakutani--It\^{o} theorem in the context of Baire category as well as gives a negative answer to \cref{EHN's question}. \begin{cor} There exists a generically ergodic Polish $\Z$-space $Y$ (namely an invariant dense $G_{\de}$ subset of the odometer space) with the following properties: \begin{enumerate}[(i)] \item there does not exist an invariant Borel probability measure on $Y$;

 \item there does not exist a non-meager Baire measurable locally weakly wandering set;